KenyanCultivator/KenyanCultivator/README.md

-- 👋 Hi, I’m @KenyanCultivator
+- 👋 Hi, I’m @Joe Seph
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Information Technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 25warmonger@gmail.com
+- 📫 How to reach me joesephno2@gmail.com

 <!---